 However, the advantages of spaying or neutering a pet will outweigh the disadvantages in most cases.

 What should I expect from the recovery process?

 Your vet can recommend pain management techniques and prescribe pain medication in case it’s required.
-Though your pet may be recovering well and feeling playful, do not let him or her run around before they are actually healed.
+Though your pet may be recovering well and feeling playful, do not let him or her run around before they are healed.

 You can help ensure your pet has a comfortable, safe recovery from a spaying or neutering procedure by taking some of these precautions:

 - Check your pet’s incision daily to ensure it’s healing correctly.
-If you notice swelling, discharge, redness or a foul odor, contact your vet immediately as this could be a sign of infection.
+If you notice swelling, discharge, redness, or a foul odor, contact your vet immediately as this could be a sign of infection.

-- Have your pet wear a cone (commonly known as a “cone of shame”) or other accessory that will help prevent them from licking their incision site, which could lead to infection.
+- Have your pet wear a cone (commonly known as a “cone of shame”) or another accessory that will help prevent them from licking their incision site, which could lead to infection.
 Your vet can recommend the appropriate cone for your pet.

 - Refrain from bathing your pet for at least 10 days following surgery.